 have been rejected by a Participating Exchange under the procedures governing coupling of the SEM and GB Regions,

-by 09:20 on the relevant Trading Day (D), then SEMOpx shall cancel the Auction and notify Exchange Members.
+by 09:45, SEMOpx shall:

+notify Exchange Members that the full decoupling has occurred and that the IntraDay Auction is cancelled; and

+conduct the Intraday Auction as a Local Auction by applying the procedures in section C.2, except that the Coupling Operator shall apply the Algorithm to the SEMOpx Order Book on a stand-alone basis, and disregarding orders made in other Participating Exchanges

+.

 If SEMOpx cannot determine the results of an IDA-3 by 15:00 on the relevant Trading Day (D), then SEMOpx shall cancel the Auction and notify Exchange Members.

 General